ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Why I Decided to Stop Working with React.js in 2026 - <a href="https://medium.com/@holasoymalva/why-i-decided-to-stop-working-with-react-js-in-2026-09e60bb8d7da?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Interview Questions: From Basics, Component, JSX, VDOM - <a href="https://medium.com/crack-react-interview/react-interview-questions-from-basics-component-jsx-vdom-032b07fb9bbc?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `HolaSoyMalva`**
+✍️ **posted by `AKCoding.com`**

-<blockquote>After years of building with React, I realized it was no longer the tool I wanted to grow with.
+<blockquote>Why Was React Created?
+Core Concepts of React, React Hooks,React vs Other Frameworks
-Continue reading on Medium »</blockquote>
+Continue reading on Crack React Interview »</blockquote>

 <h3>2.
-React 19 Server Components Security Crisis: A Complete Analysis & Response Guide - <a href="https://medium.com/@DevBoostLab/react-19-server-components-security-crisis-a-complete-analysis-response-guide-4f6921749a2d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Profiler API — How to Debug Performance Bottlenecks (Simply) - <a href="https://medium.com/techtrends-digest/react-profiler-api-how-to-debug-performance-bottlenecks-simply-86b919f654fe?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `DevBoost Lab`**
+✍️ **posted by `Akiko Kawai`**

-<blockquote>The vulnerability cascade that shocked the React community
+<blockquote>“If your app feels slow, React Profiler tells you why.” 🧠
-Continue reading on Medium »</blockquote>
+Continue reading on Coffee☕ And Code »</blockquote>

 <h3>3.
-Coming Back to React.js After a Few Years: A React.js Technical Interview - <a href="https://medium.com/@noryx/coming-back-to-react-js-after-a-few-years-a-react-js-technical-interview-6400e39e0f8a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Router v5 vs v6 — What’s New and What’s Changed? - <a href="https://javascript.plainenglish.io/react-router-v5-vs-v6-whats-new-and-what-s-changed-65f3a9531dd2?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `noryx`**
+✍️ **posted by `Akiko Kawai`**

-<blockquote>If you are coming back to React.js after a few years, things might look a bit busier than before.
+<blockquote>“Upgrading to React Router v6 feels easy… until your routes stop working.” 😅
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>4.
-How I Build a useFetch Layer in React That Stays Secure and Clean - <a href="https://medium.com/@seetaramyadav/building-a-robust-usefetch-hook-in-react-security-flexibility-and-clean-architecture-d0cf87e85ff8?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Step-by-Step Guide to Creating Progressive Web Apps with React - <a href="https://medium.com/@elsierainee/step-by-step-guide-to-creating-progressive-web-apps-with-react-12788d971dc1?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Seeta Ram Yadav`**
+✍️ **posted by `Elsie Rainee`**

-<blockquote>Most React apps grow from a couple of fetch calls sprinkled in components to a web of GET/POST/PUT/DELETE requests, auth tokens, error…
+<blockquote>Introduction: Why Do Users Abandon Your Web App So Quickly?
 Continue reading on Medium »</blockquote>

 <h3>5.
-Recoil vs Zustand — Simple State Management for React - <a href="https://javascript.plainenglish.io/recoil-vs-zustand-simple-state-management-for-react-a2d6141c20d8?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How Secure Is Your React App?
+A Frontend Developer’s Guide to Data Security - <a href="https://medium.com/@sulmanahmed135/how-secure-is-your-react-app-a-frontend-developers-guide-to-data-security-0cdf743d9514?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Akiko Kawai`**
+✍️ **posted by `Sulman Ahmed`**

-<blockquote>“Good state management makes React feel easy.
+<blockquote>Frontend security is often misunderstood.
+Many developers believe that since frontend code runs in the browser and is visible to everyone…
- Bad state management makes everything painful.” 😵‍💫 Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>6.
-Server-Side Rendering (SSR) vs Static Site Generation (SSG) in React — Explained Simply  - <a href="https://javascript.plainenglish.io/server-side-rendering-ssr-vs-static-site-generation-ssg-in-react-explained-simply-dab5505fe43a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Thought Link Previews Were Simple.
+Then I Built One. - <a href="https://medium.com/@matiasashenafi0/i-thought-link-previews-were-simple-then-i-built-one-40615fcbda91?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Akiko Kawai`**
+✍️ **posted by `Matias ashenafi`**

-<blockquote>“How your page is built decides how fast users see it.” ⚡
+<blockquote>How a broken Telegram link forced me to understand the hidden architecture of the web — from React hydration to Nginx routing.
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>7.
-Understanding Micro Frontend Architecture Using React.js - <a href="https://blog.stackademic.com/understanding-micro-frontend-architecture-using-react-js-fc57aa0cfbd4?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Elsie Rainee`**

-<blockquote>Learn how micro frontend architecture works using React.js to build scalable, modular, and independently deployable web applications.
-Continue reading on Stackademic »</blockquote>

-<h3>8.
-CVE-2025–5182: The Perfect 10.0 React Vulnerability That Broke Server Components - <a href="https://medium.com/@bharathofficial05/cve-2025-5182-the-perfect-10-0-react-vulnerability-that-broke-server-components-6918ea5512b7?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Strategic Guide to Scaling Your Frontend with Expert React Talent - <a href="https://medium.com/@HireSphere/the-strategic-guide-to-scaling-your-frontend-with-expert-react-talent-26690d7647b9?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bharath Ilangovan`**
+✍️ **posted by `HireSphere`**

-<blockquote>A Developer’s Deep Dive into Unauthenticated Remote Code Execution
+<blockquote>A deep dive into navigating the global talent market to find the right developers for your next breakthrough project.
 Continue reading on Medium »</blockquote>

-<h3>9.
-Monorepo Architecture: Benefits, Features, and Why It’s the Future of Scalable Development - <a href="https://medium.com/@sanmugamsanjai98/monorepo-architecture-benefits-features-and-why-its-the-future-of-scalable-development-0401215bca3d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>8. #39: The Next.js and React.js Weekly Newsletter (23 Dec 2025) - <a href="https://medium.com/nextjs/39-the-next-js-and-react-js-weekly-newsletter-23-dec-2025-abf8e167ea87?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sanmugam`**
+✍️ **posted by `Rajdeep Singh`**

-<blockquote>Learn why Monorepo architecture simplifies large-scale projects, boosts collaboration, and streamlines dependencies
+<blockquote>Check out the quality of tutorials and articles published related to React.js, Next.js, and TypeScript on the internet this week.
-Continue reading on Medium »</blockquote>
+Continue reading on Nextjs »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Day 14 — Integrating Databases & ORMs the Right Way - <a href="https://medium.com/@devFemzy/day-14-integrating-databases-orms-the-right-way-bad6c8481406?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+3. Build a Next.js Blog from Scratch — Writing Posts with Tiptap - <a href="https://chuckcatron.medium.com/3-build-a-next-js-blog-from-scratch-writing-posts-with-tiptap-2a5e5768434d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `devFemzy`**
+✍️ **posted by `Chuck Catron`**

-<blockquote>30 Days Excerpt from 6+ Years Experience
+<blockquote>Module 3 — Writing Blog Posts with Tiptap
 Continue reading on Medium »</blockquote>

 <h3>2.
-Why Next.js and React 19 Changed Everything for Frontend Developers - <a href="https://medium.com/@iamqitmeeer/why-next-js-and-react-19-changed-everything-for-frontend-developers-3c9c5f946755?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Server and Client Components in Next.js: Understanding the Difference | u11d - <a href="https://medium.com/u11d-tech-blog/react-server-and-client-components-in-next-js-understanding-the-difference-u11d-2eddbf93ebba?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muhammad Qitmeer`**
+✍️ **posted by `Pawel Sobolewski`**

-<blockquote>React 19 has arrived, and it changed how we build websites with Next.js.
-It is not just a small update with a few bug fixes.
-It is a total…
+<blockquote>The React team introduced Server Components as an experimental feature in React 18.
+They allow parts of a React application to render on…
-Continue reading on Medium »</blockquote>
+Continue reading on uninterrupted engineering »</blockquote>

 <h3>3.
-React 19 Server Components Security Crisis: A Complete Analysis & Response Guide - <a href="https://medium.com/@DevBoostLab/react-19-server-components-security-crisis-a-complete-analysis-response-guide-4f6921749a2d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Upgraded to Next.js 16.1 — Here’s What Actually Changed My Workflow - <a href="https://medium.com/@thedevinsider/i-upgraded-to-next-js-16-1-heres-what-actually-changed-my-workflow-9658bf794e25?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `DevBoost Lab`**
+✍️ **posted by `The Dev Insider`**

-<blockquote>The vulnerability cascade that shocked the React community
+<blockquote>Next.js 16.1 comes with real speed gains and workflow improvements.
+Here’s a practical breakdown based on real project usage — not…
 Continue reading on Medium »</blockquote>

 <h3>4.
+Next.js is Becoming the New PHP (And That’s a Good Thing) - <a href="https://medium.com/@adesh.barve20/next-js-is-becoming-the-new-php-and-thats-a-good-thing-c65dd3b5aaef?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Webstack`**

+<blockquote>The way we build websites is changing.
+We are going back to a simpler time, but with better tools.
+Let’s look at why the “new” way looks a…
+Continue reading on Medium »</blockquote>

-Next.js API Series (Part-1): What an API Really Is & How Next.js Handles Backend Logic - <a href="https://javascript.plainenglish.io/next-js-api-series-part-1-what-an-api-really-is-how-next-js-handles-backend-logic-1cfe87aeb0a8?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5.
+Next.js API Series (Part-2): From Folder Structure to Your First Working API - <a href="https://javascript.plainenglish.io/next-js-api-series-part-2-from-folder-structure-to-your-first-working-api-281bc9fe377e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `NextCodeTech`**

-<blockquote>Before writing backend code or creating API routes, one thing is extremely important: clarity.
+<blockquote>In Part-1 of this series, we understood what an API really is and how Next.js manages backend logic internally.
+Now it’s time to move from…
 Continue reading on JavaScript in Plain English »</blockquote>

+<h3>6.
+Building Git-like Version Control for a Headless CMS (Next.js + Supabase) - <a href="https://medium.com/@nextblockcms/building-git-like-version-control-for-a-headless-cms-next-js-supabase-3549f739ce41?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `NextBlock CMS`**

+<blockquote>How we implemented “Time Travel” for content editors without exploding our database.
+Continue reading on Medium »</blockquote>

+<h3>7.
+The Great Realignment: How 2025 Changed the Way We Build Software - <a href="https://medium.com/better-dev-nextjs-react/the-great-realignment-how-2025-changed-the-way-we-build-software-825103f97b6c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Melvin Prince`**

+<blockquote>From the rise of “Vibe Coding” to the fall of serverless complexity — here are the tools that actually won the year.
+Continue reading on Better Dev — NextJs/React »</blockquote>

+<h3>8.
+Debugging Next.js App Router Errors I Wish I Understood Earlier - <a href="https://meetpan1048.medium.com/debugging-next-js-app-router-errors-i-wish-i-understood-earlier-7bcec1ad092a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Meet`**

+<blockquote>If you’ve ever stared at a 404, 500, or a mysterious middleware error in Next.js and thought “this should work” — this blog is for you.
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>